Act III Communications: Village Roadshow Pictures

 Through a group led by Act III Communications, in January 2006, Norman Lear and his partner Hal Gaba purchased 50% of Village Roadshow Pictures (VRP), the Los Angeles-based, U.S. film production arm of Village Roadshow Limited, one of Australia's leading entertainment and media companies.
-Their entity, Crescent Film Group, included long-time associate Michael Lambert through Lambert Media Group and Clarity Partners as investors.
-Crescent invested $115 million for the interest in VRP.
+Their entity, Crescent Film Group, included long-time colleague Michael Lambert through Lambert Media Group and Clarity Partners as investors.
+Crescent invested $115 million for its interest in VRP.
 The Australian parent, Village Roadshow Limited (VRL) also operates movie theaters; film production and distribution in Australia; TV and Video distribution; radio stations; and theme parks including "Warner Movie World."
 VRP co-produces and/or co-finances 6-8 movies per year.
 Historically a long-term partner with Warner Brothers, VRP moved its distribution to Sony Pictures in 2014.
 VRP's library includes films such as The Great Gatsby, Winter's Tale, The Lego Movie, the Matrix trilogy, Miss Congeniality, Training Day, Ocean's Eleven and its sequels, Charlie and the Chocolate Factory, and others.
 This interest has been diluted with subsequent expansion and re-capitalizations of VRP but remains a significant interest for Act III.
 Village Roadshow Pictures used the $115 million invested by Crescent to repay an inter-company loan of $100 million owed to its parent company, as well as pay a $15 million dividend to the existing VRP shareholders and management.